0xAX/linux-insides/Initialization/linux-initialization-5.md

 pmd_populate_kernel(&init_mm, pmd, bm_pte);
 ```

 That's all for this.
 If you feeling missunderstanding, don't worry.
-There will be special parts about `ioremap` and `fixmaps` in the [Linux Kernel Memory Management](http://0xax.gitbooks.io/linux-insides/content/mm/index.html) chapter.
+There is special part about `ioremap` and `fixmaps` in the [Linux Kernel Memory Management.
+Part 2](https://github.com/0xAX/linux-insides/blob/master/mm/linux-mm-2.md) chapter.

 Obtaining major and minor numbers for the root device
 --------------------------------------------------------------------------------